Navigation

 Vitamin and mineral supplements

-It’s important not to take potassium supplements at the same time as potassium-sparing diuretics.
+Don’t take potassium supplements at the same time as potassium-sparing diuretics.
 Taking the two medicines together could make your potassium level dangerously high.

 Side-effects of diuretics

-Common problems of diuretics include:
+Common side-effects of diuretics include:

 • dizziness